Web Component

 typescript

-if you provide a partial state object it will be merged with the current state object.
+If you provide a partial state object, it will be merged with the current state object.
 No need to spread state when updating it.

 You can also provide a callback so you can access the current state data.